csitea/tpl-gen/README.md

 - Environment

 The model defines and operating IT environment, based on those 3 attributes.
 It is a simple, but powerful realization of the fact that each IT environment belongs to :
-- at least 1 Organisation ( and preferably there should be 1 Organisation being responsible for it )
+- 1..* Organisation
-- 1..1 Application from an IT System / Architecture / Operational Per$ORGctive
+- 1..* Application from an IT System / Architecture / Operational Perspective
-- 1..1 Environment - as by definition and IT Best Practices the environments must be segregated
+- 1..* Environment - as by definition and IT Best Practices the environments must be segregated